CristoferMar/CristoferMar/README.md

 ## About Me
 **Developer Passions:**
-I'm a full-stack web developer with 3+ years of professional experience building responsive, scalable web applications.
-I enjoy crafting clean, user-friendly interfaces with React and TypeScript, but my deeper interest lies in solving complex problems and designing the logic that powers applications behind the scenes.
-I’m passionate about building systems that are efficient, reliable, and easy to maintain.
-Whether I’m designing APIs, structuring data flows, or debugging performance issues, I enjoy the process of turning ideas into functional, real-world solutions.
+I'm a frontend-focused full-stack web developer with 3+ years of professional experience building responsive, user-friendly web applications.
+I love crafting intuitive interfaces using React, TypeScript, and modern UI libraries, and I care deeply about clean design, accessibility, and performance.
+While my primary passion lies in creating great user experiences, I also enjoy supporting those experiences with well-structured backend logic when needed.
+Whether I'm connecting to APIs, shaping data flows, or optimizing page speed, I take pride in building products that are both functional and enjoyable to use.

 **Advancing My Skills:**
 To stay sharp and up-to-date, I regularly dive into online courses, read technical articles, and explore emerging tools and best practices across the web development stack.